France

 • Chronic diseases: France is renowned for its expertise and research excellence in the fight against chronic diseases such as diabetes, hepatitis and cardiovascular disease.

-The Invest in Holland LSH team will focus on supporting French companies that will contribute to the societal challenges and solutions of the future and strengthen the Life Sciences & Health ecosystem in the Netherlands.
+The Invest in Holland LSH team will focus on supporting French companies that will contribute to the goal of the Netherlands in finding solutions that deliver better, affordable and sustainable healthcare and strengthen our Life Sciences & health ecosystems.

 • Atlanpole Biotherapies.
 Based in the Pays de la Loire – Brittany – Center Val de Loire regions, this cluster focuses on biotherapy and co-ordinates the work of laboratories, companies and platforms for a public-private complete, relevant and competitive solution, on the bio-medicine value chain from target discovery to clinical evaluation.